-Polarimetry: determination of chirality and optical purity of substances
+Polarimetry: determination of the chirality and optical purity of substances

 Analyze the optical composition of your substances using polarimetry